A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Evaluations

 \para{Prior Algorithms Compared.} For comparison with the adaptive routing strategies newly supported by our protocol stack, we evaluate against the following baselines: (i) the \emph{Fixed-Swapping-Tree} approach from~\cite{swapping-tqe-22}, which uses a dynamic programming approach to create an {\em optimal} swapping tree, and (ii) the \emph{Connectionless} hop-by-hop routing strategy implemented within a protocol stack as in~\cite{towsley-24}.
-Together, these baselines capture the two dominant design philosophies: globally optimal but rigid trees, and fully-local connectionless routing.
+Together, these baselines capture the two dominant design philosophies: globally optimal but rigid trees and fully local, connectionless routing.
 We do not include other {\em adaptive} routing strategies such as those in~\cite{real-time, mdp}, as they rely on strong assumptions about node memory, that each node has only two memory positions.
 Moreover, their online decision-making incurs significant computational overhead.

-\para{Our Algorithms.} In our experiments, we evaluate five independent adaptive execution strategies \emph{youngest}, \emph{oldest}, \emph{longest-hop}, \emph{shortest-hop}, and \emph{scoring} as described in Section~\ref{sec:Functionality}.
+\para{Our Algorithms.} In our experiments, we evaluate five adaptive execution strategies. \emph{youngest}, \emph{oldest}, \emph{longest-hop}, \emph{shortest-hop}, and \emph{scoring} as described in Section~\ref{sec:Functionality}.
 In all five strategies, nodes maintain local copies of the \get, enabling decentralized yet globally consistent adaptive decisions; each is applied in conjunction with the \emph{Early Discarding Strategy}.
 We also implemented a \emph{Centralized Module} scheme, in which we adopt the \emph{oldest} adaptive strategy, but only the node that is physically located at the center of the network stores the \get.
 All other nodes must send messages to this central node to query the \get when making adaptive online decisions.

 For the experiments involving predistribution, we evaluate two models for generating predistributed EPs.
 The first is the \emph{one-time batch predistribution model}, where a fixed number of EPs are generated in a single batch before request arrivals.
-The second is the \emph{continuous predistribution model}, where the system monitors the number of available predistributed EPs and proactively generates additional ones whenever the stock falls below a predefined threshold.
+The second is the \emph{continuous predistribution model}, in which the system monitors the number of available predistributed EPs and proactively generates additional EPs whenever the stock falls below a predefined threshold.

 \para{Evaluation Results.}